Budibase/website/content/portals/templates/Client Portal for Accountants/index.md

 Budibase makes it easy to build fully customized client portals for accountants, in minutes.

+You might also like our free [customer account portal template](https://budibase.com/portals/templates/customer-account-portal/).

 ## Why build a client portal with Budibase?

 At Budibase, we’re building the world’s largest suite of business tools.
 Say goodbye to expensive custom developments, or subscription fees for off-the-shelf solutions.